 Systems, Processes & ProceduresWell designed systems, processes and procedures are designed to allow for grey areas.
 For example, an airline that makes exceptions for special cases in all of their policies may receive far less bad press than an airline with rigid rules that are always strictly followed whatever the conditions and circumstances.

 ProbabilitiesProbabilities are a mathematical way to deal with grey areas in the form of uncertainty.
-For example, if there is a 30% chance of rain then it might rain but it's not too likely.Traditional systems of logic are based on the principle of excluded middle that states that things are either true or false.
+For example, if there is a 30% chance of rain then it might rain but it's not too likely.logic are based on the principle of excluded middle that states that things are either true or false.
 This makes a system of logic easier to implement, particularly before computers were available.
 A more modern form of logic known as Fuzzy logic represents areas between true and false as probabilities.
 This is far more precise and useful for real world applications.
 For example, traditional logic would find that it is either true or false that a road is slippery.
 Fuzzy logic can be used model the conditions of the road with great precision such that it decides a road is "not slippery where level, mildly slippery on inclines of 5% slope and moderately slippery on inclines of greater than 7%."Artificial intelligence is often based on probability models that resemble fuzzy logic whereas traditional software is more likely to be based on true or false logic.
 Generally speaking, artificial intelligence is therefore more likely to handle grey areas.
 As such, AI is useful for handling domains such as image recognition, natural language processing and self-driving cars where there are many grey areas due to the real world conditions involved.

 LawThe legal systems of many nations give judges significant leverage in determining a sentence in recognition of the many degrees and extenuating circumstances that apply to each case.
 For example, if there is a law against using fireworks in a city there is a difference between lighting a small sparkler in your backyard and setting off a series of large 30 pound shells in a crowded park.Storytelling may use mystery to make things more interesting.
 It is also common to leave out boring details and to describe things in open and creative ways.
 This allows the audience to fill in the details with their imagination.
 For example, a MacGuffin is a literary device that leaves the motivation of a central character as a mystery.
 This is the driving force of the plot but is never explained.Art also makes use of mystery such as ambiguity and allegory that take some interpretation such that people develop different impressions from the same work.
 For example, people tend to have very different impressions of Mona Lisa's expression, particularly her smile.
 This is considered intentional on the part of Leonardo da Vinci as the smile has a number of unusual characteristics.
 Her smile is slight, asymmetrical and shaded such that perceptions of the smile change with different viewing angles.
 It was quite unusual for smiles to appear in 16th century portraits and this remained uncommon until the 20th century.
 Culture are elements of life that people value as a group.
 Culture emerges through shared experience and is filled with grey areas.
 For example, in Japan it is polite to loudly slurp noodles when you eat but it is unclear to what extent this applies to other foods.
 Some individuals feel this extends to all foods and will slurp things such as salads that most people eat quietly.
 As culture has no authoritative rule book, it is a somewhat open question whether or not this is rude.